 Marcell Silva Steuernagel

-Marcell Silva Steuernagel, PhD, is Assistant Professor of Church Music and Director of the Master of Sacred Music Program at Southern Methodist University.
+Marcell Silva Steuernagel is Assistant Professor of Church Music and director of the Master of Sacred Music program at Southern Methodist University.
 He served as Minister of Worship, Arts and Communication at Redeemer Lutheran Church in Curitiba, Brazil, for more than a decade and is an internationally active composer and performer.
 He has released pop-rock albums, premiered choral and orchestral compositions in churches and universities, and edited hymnals.
 Marcell writes at the intersection of church music, theology, musicology and performance theory, both in Portuguese and English.
 His most recent monograph is Church Music Through the Lens of Performance, published on Routledge’s Congregational Music Studies series (2021).

 Tina is the library director at The Ohio State University at Lima, and a Professor with Ohio State University Libraries.
 She served as the Director of Research for The Hymn Society from 2008 to 2014, and has served on the editorial board for Hymnary.org since 2009.